CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 > ⚠️ Warning: Cancel / Accelerate transactions will incur a higher Tx fee for replacing the original Tx.

 - If a user wants to Cancel / Accelerate a `Pending` Tx on blockchain.
-The user needs create another Tx with higher Tx fee and the same nonce to replace the original one.
+The user needs to create another Tx with higher Tx fee and the same nonce to replace the original one.
-- You can utilze `cancelTransaction` and `increaseTransactionFee` to achive Tx replacement.
+- You can achive Tx replacemnet by `cancelTransaction` and `increaseTransactionFee` API.
 - Condition: `replaceable == true`

   ```swift